Pahang Malaysia Travel Guide

 A printed Allergy translation card in Bahasa Malaysia is a good means for communicating dietary restrictions.

 If you have severe food allergies, carry an EpiPen or other necessary medication.
-Always inform restaurant staff of your allergy, but be prepared for minimal understanding in smaller, local establishments.
+Always inform restaurant staff of your allergy, but be prepared for limited understanding in smaller, local establishments.
 Vigilance safeguards your well-being.